About Us

 Background

-Under the Paris Agreement, all party countries, including those of the Eastern Africa region need to present mitigation targets, hence member countries want to explore market mechanisms that can provide cost-efficient solutions for reaching their targets as identified in their Nationally Determined Contributions (NDCs).
+Under the Paris Agreement, all parties, including those of the Eastern Africa region need to present mitigation targets, hence member countries want to explore market mechanisms that can provide cost-efficient solutions for reaching their targets as identified in their Nationally Determined Contributions (NDCs).

 Mission